VinnyChase28/law-assistant-dashboard/outstatic/content/jobs/staff-software-engineer-machine-learning.md

 ### **Application Process:**

 Interested candidates should submit a resume and a cover letter outlining their qualifications and experience related to the responsibilities and requirements stated above.
 Please include examples of past projects related to RAG and compliance automation if applicable.
-Join CodeX and contribute to the future of automated compliance through advanced machine learning technologies.
+Join Law Assistant AI and contribute to the future of automated compliance through advanced machine learning technologies.
 We look forward to discovering how your expertise can help us achieve new heights in compliance automation.